CodeTanzania/emis/CONTRIBUTING.md

 ## Code of Conduct

-The EMIS project has a [Code of Conduct](https://github.com/CodeTanzania/emis/blob/develop/CODE_OF_CONDUCT.md) to which all contributors must adhere.
+EMIS project has a [Code of Conduct](https://github.com/CodeTanzania/emis/blob/develop/CODE_OF_CONDUCT.md) to which all contributors must adhere.

+## Open Development

+All work on EMIS happens directly on [GitHub](https://github.com/CodeTanzania/emis).
+Both core team members and external contributors send pull requests which go through the same review process.

 ## License